 This seems to satisfy most students.
 They do get to hang out with their friends for half the time, but get to freshen things up with a new partner for the other half.

 More Ideas about Making Groups or Teams Here

-Do you want even more ways to divide a larger group up into a smaller one?
+Do you want even more ways to divide a larger group of students up into a smaller one?
 Check out this short video below for tips and tricks on doing this quickly and easily:

-Do you make students switch partners throughout your course?
+Do you make students switch partners throughout your course to prevent fossilization?
 Why or why not? leave a comment below and let us know what you think.
 We’d love to hear from you.